We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 And everything happens on your site, including checkout, which makes for a smooth buying process.

-You should note however that Shopify ‘Buy Buttons’ — although useful and easy to set up — only really let you display individual products or collections, and when your customers check out, they’re taken to a separate Shopify checkout page.
+You should note however that Shopify ‘Buy Buttons’ — although useful and easy to set up — only really let you display individual products or collections.
+When your customers check out, they’re taken to a separate Shopify checkout page.

 And Shopify Buy Buttons don’t facilitate multi-currency selling, which could be a big drawback for any merchants wishing to sell internationally.